ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection

-Toward this goal, we make the following contributions: \begin{enumerate} \item We introduce a framework that leverages human feedback to identify OOD inputs and \textit{simultaneously update scoring functions and thresholds}, thereby maximizing TPR while ensuring strict FPR control throughout deployment (Figure \ref{fig:overview}).
+\paragraph{Our Contribution.} Toward this goal, we make the following contributions: \begin{enumerate} \item We introduce a framework, ASAT (adaptive scoring, adaptive threshold), that leverages human feedback to identify OOD inputs and \textit{simultaneously update scoring functions and thresholds}, thereby maximizing TPR while ensuring strict FPR control throughout deployment (Figure \ref{fig:overview}).

 \item We provide a theoretical analysis that guarantees FPR control at all times, even as scoring functions and thresholds are updated.
 Our analysis shows that our approach can maintain FPR below a user-specified tolerance $\alpha$ (e.g., 5\%) when the OOD remains constant.